guardian/commercial-templates/README.md

   - Add a name, any destination and the variables that your template depends on

 - Go to Line item and click Resume

+- Test the line item on the live site, by going to the page you want to test and appending the adtest parameter.